-It’s great to be active.
+It’s great to be active but here are our finding of the Most Common Sports Injuries.
 Regular exercise helps strengthen your heart, lower your risk of chronic ailments such as heart disease and Type 2 diabetes, control your weight, and boost your mood.

 Unfortunately, however, athletic endeavors and physical activity can sometimes lead to sports injuries.